ChouseinKec/triax-page/docs/page/hooks/factory.md

 - The hook uses the Zustand-based page store for state management.
 - The dropdown is implemented with the `DropdownSelect` component and supports searching and grouping.
-- Use this hook in page panels or layout editors to keep UI logic consistent
+- Use this hook in page LayoutPanels or layout editors to keep UI logic consistent